The Good Life…

 As pet sitters, we follow the homeowner’s requests regarding food and exercise regimes to the letter.
 More than one owner has commented on the excellent health of their pets on returning home, and we suspect we may be more diligent on these aspects than the pet owners themselves.
 Think of it as a boot camp for the pets 🙂

-5. Homeowners get to travel worry and guilt free
+5. Homeowners get to travel worry and guilt-free

-We always provide regular updates and pictures to the homeowners throughout their trip.
+We always provide regular updates and pictures to homeowners throughout their holidays.
 I laughingly call it ‘proof of life,’ but it’s way more than that.
 Seeing their beloved pets happy, content, and in their home environment relieves them of that worry.
 It doesn’t mean they miss them any less, but it does mean they are reassured about their well-being.

 We have had several pets who’ve been elderly or ill.
 Just having us there to watch over their pets has provided an enormous relief for the homeowners involved.